abhika-m/abhikamishra.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

+CropUp was a winner at UW's largest hackathon, DubHacks.
 For more information on this project, checkout [CropUp](https://github.com/abhika-m/cropup)